Belval/TextRecognitionDataGenerator/README.md

 The path (`/output/path/`) must be absolute.

 ## New
+- Add `--from_characters` argument to specify a set of characters to be used for generation.
+Please make sure they're supported by the fonts.
 - Add `--random_seed` argument to initialize the random number generator for reating strings from dictionary or generating random character sequence.
 - Add `--proceed` argument to continue generation from the last created image.
 Only works with generating random character sequence.
 - Add `--stroke_width` argument to set the width of the text stroke (Thank you [@SunHaozhe](https://github.com/SunHaozhe))